-Our aim for many years has been to build an environment which offers a safe and peaceful space for the community activities we already support, in a natural and beautiful environment.
+Our aim for many years has been to build an environment which offers a safe and peaceful space for the community activities we already support, in a natural and beautiful landscape.

 We aim to develop gardening and farming zones for people to work together and grow what they need.
 Alongside the work there will be space for families to bring children for play, swimming and healthy outdoor activities.
 The art workshop will provide communal work for Mary’s helpers in commissions for mosaics and art.